CRS Content Team

 For those with a financial year end of March or May there is an extension for two GST periods:

-- Filing your Oct/November return is extended until 16 January 2017.
+- Filing your Oct/November return is extended until January of the following year.

 Cashmanager RURAL displays GST return predictions in a budget based on these extension dates.